 The stories are listed on the right and can be read in any order.
 Each of them is in two parts.
 You may like to pause and reflect on each part of each story before moving on to the next one.
 Take your time.
 Don’t rush on.

-Apart from the ones marked with * (which are new), each story on this site is an abridged version of those in the book, A Story to Tell – click here to order copies.
+Apart from the ones marked with * (which are new), each story on this site is an abridged version of those in the book, A Story to Tell – click here to order copies or here to download.
 There are also some suggestions for Group Discussion in a small group setting.
 Simply pick whichever stories you think will suit your group best.

 A Story to Tell doesn’t aim to offer a Biblical commentary or academic theological reflection.
 So some of what is written is speculative and imaginative: the purpose being to help explore what we can learn most from these very special people in their very special encounters.
 By learning from the experiences of those who encountered Jesus, who were very ordinary people, we begin to learn more about our own story to tell.